How Do Dentists Whiten Your Teeth?

 In-Office Whitening & Professional Bleaching

 Often, an accelerating light or laser is shone on the teeth after applying the gel.
-The light is believed to help break down the peroxide faster, speeding up the stain removal.
+The light is believed to help break down peroxide more quickly, accelerating stain removal.
 During each round, you just sit back and relax (we’ll make sure you’re comfortable – you can listen to music, etc.).
 We’ll suction off the gel and reapply fresh gel for a second or third round as needed.
 By the end of the session, patients typically see their teeth lighten several shades.

 One key reason dentist-supervised whitening works so well is the strength of the bleaching agent.
-We use gels that might be around 30-40% hydrogen peroxide equivalent.
+We use gels that are approximately 30-40% hydrogen peroxide equivalent.
 By comparison, over-the-counter whitening strips are maybe 5-10%.
 The powerful gel, combined with proper isolation and technique, yields significant whitening in one visit.
 However, because it’s strong, it’s handled carefully.

 Our team ensures your gums, cheeks, and tongue are safely protected.
-We also monitor you – if you feel sensitivity, we can pause or adjust the treatment.
+We also monitor you; if you experience sensitivity, we can pause or adjust the treatment.
 Tooth desensitizers or fluoride may be applied after whitening to help reduce any post-treatment sensitivity.

 Take-Home Professional Teeth Whitening Kits

 Custom trays ensure even coverage of the whitening gel on all tooth surfaces and keep the gel sealed against your teeth (and away from saliva dilution).
-This method is extremely effective for uniform whitening and can tackle deeper stains if used consistently.
+This method is highly effective for uniform whitening and can address deeper stains when used consistently.
 Studies have shown that home bleaching with dentist-provided trays is safe and yields significant shade changes when patients follow the guidance.

-Often, we actually recommend a combination: an in-office jumpstart followed by take-home trays to continue whitening or maintain the result.
+We often recommend a combination: an in-office jumpstart followed by take-home trays to continue whitening or maintain the results.
 It provides the best of both – instant result plus long-term flexibility.

 Results and Maintenance

 Dentist-whitened teeth can often get several shades lighter in one appointment (for in-office).
 However, keep in mind results vary based on the type of staining and your enamel.
 Also, the change isn’t permanent – unfortunately, whitening doesn’t last forever.
-On average, with good habits, an in-office whitening can last anywhere from 6 months to 2 years before some dulling occurs.
+With good habits, an in-office whitening can last 6 months to 2 years before some dulling occurs.

-Those who consume staining substances will see re-staining faster.
+Those who consume staining substances will experience re-staining more quickly.
 That’s where touch-ups come in.
 Many patients come back for another round of whitening after a year or so, or use their custom trays at home periodically to refresh their smile.

 The good news is that repeating whitening (with professional guidance) is fine as needed.
-There’s no evidence that occasional professional whitening (say once a year or every couple years) damages teeth.
+There’s no evidence that occasional professional whitening (say, once a year or every couple of years) damages teeth.
 Tooth sensitivity is the most common side effect, but it’s temporary.
-We mitigate it with fluoride treatments or sensitivity toothpaste.
+We mitigate it with fluoride treatments or toothpaste for sensitive teeth.

 Teeth Whitening in Clearview, Red Deer